Why it’s good to talk about tough topics with children

 Topics you have trouble with

-There might be things that you find really difficult to talk about, maybe because of your own background or your cultural and religious values.
-That’s OK and normal.
-If this sounds like you, you could consider talking to your partner or a friend about why some issues are difficult for you.
+There might be things you find really difficult to talk about.
+This could be because of your own background or your cultural and religious values.
+Or it could be because the tough topic affects you too, like divorce.
+If this sounds like you, you could consider talking to your partner or a friend about the issues that are difficult for you.